EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 ## Models

-We tried a lot of pretrained models.
-We also ensemble a lot of these models and the outputs were quit good.
+I tried a lot of pretrained models.
+I also ensemble a lot of these models and the outputs were quit good.

 Comparing with other models, Resnext101-32x8d gives the best accuracy